loganbledsoe/cse15l-lab-reports/lab-3.md

 plos/paradox.txt
 ```
 The `-size` option filters the result of the `find` command to
-any files or directories modifided either between some time and now or before some time.
+any files or directories modifided either between some time and now or before some time (specified by a number of days in the past).
 (`-` for between some time and now and `+` for before some time)
 In this example, the the command finds all files/directories in `plos/` modified in the last day.
 This could be useful as it allows you to see any recent changes.